-Winning a content writing project is a challenge these days for many freelancer writers.
-Content writers often have to write proposals in order to win projects.
+Winning a content writing project is a challenge these days for many freelancers.
+Freelancers often have to write proposals in order to win projects.
 With growing competition, it has become harder for beginner content writer to compete and win a project.
 Writing proposals can sometimes be very tricky, but having a couple of things in mind can make a great difference in the way you approach this task and, more importantly, in the way an employers evaluate your proposal.

-Some freelance writer thinks that by offering lowest bid, they may get the projects.
-But here’s the thing: when we talk about the winning projects as a top bidder, we need to think of it as a skill.
+Some freelance writer thinks that by offering lowest bid or cheaper priced services, they may win the projects.
+But here’s the thing: when we talk about the winning projects as a top bidder, we need to think of it as as kill.

-Winning a project is not all about offering lowest bidding price.
+Winning a project is not all about offering lowest price for your service.
 It’s not worth to go broke by completing a three-day worth of work in just one day.
 It involves you writing and sending a customized proposal as per the requirement of project.
 Here are a few steps that will improve your proposal writing skills and increase your chances to get contracts.

 During writing your proposal for a project, keep in mind the following points:

 Understand who your employer is or project owner background industry.

 Apply for projects which you are fully equipped with skills and are confident of completing the task in all aspects within given time period as per the requirements of client.
 Go a step further and do a background check of your own and get to know the client and his work.